fromjyce/Solaris-3.0/README.md

 ## License

-All the code and resources in this repository are licensed under the  GNU GENERAL PUBLIC LICENSE.
+All the code and resources in this repository are licensed under the MIT LICENSE.
 You are free to use, modify, and distribute the code under the terms of this license.
 However, I do not take responsibility for the accuracy or reliability of the programs.

 ## Social Profiles: